View Victoria Powell's Obituary on heralddemocrat.com and share memories

 |

-A graveside service will be held at 10 a.m.
-Saturday at Magnolia Cemetery in Denison.
-Rev. Dr. Ouida Lee and Pastor Commie Linson will officiate.
-A family visitation will be held from 6 p.m. to 8 p.m.
-Friday at Fisher Funeral Home.
+Victoria Jeannette Powell was born in 1967 to Rae E. Powell (mother) and Henry Powell, Jr. in Denison.
+Victoria was a graduate of Denison High School.
+After graduation, Victoria attended the Light House for the Blind in Dallas, to learn mobility and independent living skills.
+She worked for several years at Goodwill Industries in Denison, TX.
+Victoria was currently a student at Grayson County College studying computer programming.

+Victoria was loved by her family and friends and despite her physical disabilities, she was kind, funny, blessed with a gift of a fighting spirit and great perseverance throughout her life.
+Victoria never gave up on doing things she wanted.
+She loved music, online computer games, and was the biggest Bobby Brown fan ever.
+All those who loved her will miss her sweet spirit and smile.

-She is survived by mother, Rae E. Powell of Denison; sisters, Henrietta Hines of Sherman, Constance L. Brown of Denison, Barbara R. Powell of Denison, Dr. Hattie Powell of Denison, and Monique Russell of Denison; and brother, Ronnie E. Powell of Denison.
+Victoria is survived by her mother, Rae E. Powell of Denison; sisters, Henrietta Hines of Sherman, Constance L. Brown of Denison, Barbara R. Powell of Denison, Dr. Hattie Powell of Denison, and Monique Russell (Sylvester) of Denison; and brother, Ronnie E. Powell (Monsita) of Denison.
+She is preceded in death by her grandmother, Lillie Mae Coleman, father, Henry Powell, Jr., brothers, Rogers Brown and Jessie Brown.

+Graveside Services will be held at 10 a.m.
+Saturday, July 13, 2019 at Magnolia Cemetery in Denison.
+Rev. Dr. Ouida Lee will bring the eulogy and Pastor Commie Linson will be the Liturgist for the program.
+Visitation will be held from 6 to 8 p.m.
+Friday, July 12, 2019 at Fisher Funeral Home.